Van: Full-size van

 Full-size van is a marketing term used in North America for a van larger than a minivan, that is characterized by a large, boxy appearance, a short hood, and heavy cargo and passenger-hauling capability.

 The first full-size van was the 1969 Ford Econoline, which used components from the Ford F-Series pickups.
-General Motors and the Dodge Ram Van followed with designs with the engines placed farther forward, and succeeding generations of the Econoline introduced longer hoods.
+General Motors and the Dodge Ram Van followed with designs with the engines placed further forward, and succeeding generations of the Econoline introduced longer hoods.

-For the 2022 model year, full-size vans in the American market included: Mercedes-Benz Sprinter, Ford Transit, Ram ProMaster, and Chevrolet Express/GMC Savana.

 Step van

-Another type of van specific to North America is the step van, so named because of the design to facilitate users to step in and out of the vecicle.
+Another type of van specific to North America is the step van, named because of the design to facilitate users to step in and out of the vehicle.
 Widely used by delivery services, courier companies, and the parcel division of the US Postal Service and Canada Post, they are often seen driven with the door open.
 Step vans have more boxy shapes, wider bodies, and higher rooftops than other vans, and are rarely employed for carrying passengers.

+Minivan

+The Minivan is a van which is smaller in size in length and height than a full-size van.
+Minivans are often used for personal use, as well as commercial passenger operations such as taxis and shuttles, and cargo operations like delivery of mail and packages.
+They offer more cargo space than traditional sedans and SUVs.
+Their lower center of gravity is also useful in handling and rollover prevention.